kit-isel/kit-isel.github.io/content/jp/authors/y-tasaki/_index.md

 ---
 # Display name
-title: 井上 智博
+title: 田崎　悠

 # Full name (for SEO)
-first_name: 智博
+first_name: 悠
-last_name: 井上
+last_name: 田崎

 # Username (this should match the folder name)
 authors:
-  - t-inoue
+  - y-tasaki

 # Is this the primary user of the site?
 superuser: false

+user_groups:
+  - Undergrad Students

 # Role/position
-role: M1
+role: B4

-user_groups:
-  - Grad Students

-weight: 3
+weight: 7

 # Organizations/Affiliations
 # organizations: